jenpennen/git-basics/README.md

-This is an intro to git
+# CS 103 Introduction to Git